 Posavje, East of Slovenia.

+The Posavje region has maintained its reputation as a producer of light white and red wines for many years.
 Almost half of the wines produced in the Posavje region are made from red grape varieties: Žametna Črnina (Black Velvet), Pinot Noir, Blaufränkisch, Portugieser Blauer.

-The white varieties are dominated by Welschriesling and Kraljevina, as well as Sauvignon, Yellow Muscat and Gewürztraminer.
+The white wine varieties are dominated by Welschriesling and Kraljevina, as well as Sauvignon, Yellow Muscat and Gewürztraminer.

 Primorska, South-West of Slovenia.